Crystal Optics

 This laboratory is equipped with three main instruments:

-2. Back-reflection Laue camera (with Cu or Mo x-ray tube) for identification/verification of crystal orientations, equipped with the LauePt simulation software (developed in-house by Xianrong Huang) for studying the orientations of any single crystals with high precision up to 0.1°.
+2. Back-reflection Laue camera (with Cu or Mo x-ray tube) for identification/verification of crystal orientations, equipped with the LauePt simulation software for studying the orientations of any single crystals with high precision up to 0.1°.

-3. Topo Unit, consisting of 18kW rotating-anode X-ray generator and a double-crystal diffractometer, can measure high-resolution (strain sensitivity better than 10-6) double-crystal rocking curves of silicon, germanium, diamond, etc. and take topography images (with a CCD detector) on each point of the rocking curve.
+3. Topo Unit, consisting of 18kW rotating-anode X-ray generator and a double-crystal diffractometer, can measure high-resolution (strain sensitivity better than 10-6), double-crystal rocking curves of silicon, germanium, diamond, etc. Can take topography images with a CCD detector on each point of the rocking curve (Rocking Curve Imaging).
 The X-ray beam size can be up to four inches in diameter, allowing to reveal macroscopic strains of large crystals (including X-ray monochromators mounted on fixtures).
-A ultrahigh-precision stage is under development for orienting crystals with precision toward 0.01o.

 "